natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [26]: match.groups()
     Out[26]: ('f03a.b216.7ad7', '10', 'Gi0/5', 'Gi0/15')

-Method group() has an optional parameter  - default.
-It works when anything that comes into group is optional.
+Method ``group`` has an optional parameter - default.
+It returned when anything that comes into group is optional.

 For example, with this line the match will be in both the first group and the second: